reactorynet/reactory-pwa-client/reactory-client.md

 import React, { Component } from 'react';
 import Button from './Button'; // Import a component from another file

-class DangerButton extends Component {
+class DangerButton extends Component<any, any>
   render() {
     return <Button color="red" />;
   }